cchanging/asterinas/test/benchmark/README.md

 ## Adding New Benchmark Jobs

-To seamlessly integrate new benchmarks into the Asterinas Benchmark Collection, follow the steps below.
+To seamlessly integrate new benchmarks into the Astros Benchmark Collection, follow the steps below.
 These instructions are tailored to the directory structure outlined earlier, where benchmarks are organized under specific suites and jobs.

 ### Step 1: Add the Directory Structure